-Along with the data on the share of water-soluble boron and overall boron quantities toxic to the soil, it has been pointed out in research of Đorđević et al. [66] that the Jadar project would lead to degradation of the soil and desertification.
-In addition to toxins in the planned tailing dumps and landfills, toxic waters in the orebody zone bring boron, arsenic, and lithium to the surface. Đorđević et al. [66] indicate that the planned mine at Jadar, similar to nineteenth-century mines, will have tailings and waste dumps and landfills, and will discharge water into the environment.
-At the same time, modern technologies already in effect include zero liquid discharge solutions [69].
-It is also possible to reinject water into geological layers of the ore body and deep aquifer layers containing mineralized or toxic waters, slightly away from the mine, or otherwise below the sealing layer [70]. Đorđević et al. [66] point to the already visible negative effects of land destruction around existing wells, and emphasize the mobility of boron, the high proportion of water-soluble boron, and the significant, visible effects of devastation on the surrounding land (Figure 6).
+Along with the data on the share of water-soluble boron and overall boron quantities toxic to the soil, it has been pointed out in [43] that the Jadar project would lead to degradation of the soil and desertification.
+In addition to toxins in the planned tailing dumps and landfills, toxic waters in the orebody zone bring boron, arsenic and lithium to the surface.
+Scientists [43] indicate that the planned mine at Jadar, similar to 19th century mines, will have tailings and waste dumps and landfills, and will discharge water into the environment.
+At the same time, modern and already used technologies include zero liquid discharge solutions [45].
+It is also possible to reinject water into geological layers of the ore body, slightly away from the mine, or otherwise below the sealing layer [46].
+Scientists [43] point to the already visible negative effects of land destruction around existing wells, and emphasize the mobility of boron, the high proportion of water-soluble boron and the significant, visible effects of devastation on the surrounding land.
 Their conclusion is that the optimal solution for the Jadar project is its cancellation.